Shreyash-SP80/employee-management-system-java/README.md

 # employee-management-system-java
-A simple Employee Management System built with Java Swing and JDBC for adding, deleting, and viewing employee records from an Oracle database.
+A simple Employee Management System built with Java Swing and JDBC for adding, deleting, updatingm and viewing employee records from an Oracle database.